Hamstring Training and Injury Management in Team Sports: Conversation with Andreas Beck

 24th April 2018 | 4 min read

-Original article by Antonio Robustelli : https://www.omni-athlete.com/single-post/hamstring-part-5-andreas-beck
+Original article by Antonio Robustelli: https://www.omni-athlete.com/single-post/hamstring-part-5-andreas-beck

 AR: Andreas, thank you for being part of this hamstring management series.
 Can you explain how your role has evolved over time and how you actually manage all the aspects related to performance and rehab at Borussia Dortmund?

 Andreas Beck: I’m working in professional football since 2007.
 Before that, I studied sports science and sports medicine in Frankfurt am Main.
-While studying, I worked in the fitness industry as a coach: I had my own business as a personal trainer and providing performance diagnostics for clubs.
+While studying, I worked in the fitness industry as a coach: I had my own business as a personal trainer and provided performance diagnostics for clubs.
 I also worked as a rehab specialist in a physiotherapy facility.

-I was allowed to do all the mistakes which nowadays would lead to be fired.
+I was allowed to do all the mistakes which nowadays would lead to being fired.
 There was no money, no fancy equipment and no high expectations for my position: I could be creative and try out a lot of ideas and evolve as a person as well as a coach.

 When Borussia Dortmund offered me a job I had no doubt for me that this was the next necessary step in my career.
-I joined a team of three coaches and Dr. Andreas Schlumberger, currently Head of Medicine at Borussia Mönchengladbach, was the head of our Department.
-I did a lot of field-based work with the team, I travelled with them and i worked on an individual basis too.
+I joined a team of three coaches and Dr Andreas Schlumberger, currently Head of Medicine at Borussia Mönchengladbach, was the head of our Department.
+I did a lot of field-based work with the team, I travelled with them and I worked on an individual basis too.

-From time to time I did some rehabilitation work, which was the field of expertise of Dr. Schlumberger.
-When Schlumberger left the club together with the head coach (Jurgen Klopp), the new Head Coach Thomas Tuchel brought a S&C coach with him who became the head of S&C: he started doing all the field-based work then I switched my main duties toward rehab and individual training for two years.
+From time to time I did some rehabilitation work, which was the field of expertise of Dr Schlumberger.
+When Schlumberger left the club together with the head coach (Jurgen Klopp), the new Head Coach Thomas Tuchel brought an S&C coach with him who became the head of S&C: he started doing all the field-based work then I switched my main duties toward rehab and individual training for two years.

 AR: Hamstrings injury still seems to have a large impact on football players.
 Do you think there is still the need to emphasize hamstrings training over a more comprehensive performance program?
-What is your approach in pre-season and during season?
+What is your approach in pre-season and during the season?

 These exercises are programmed along with more general posterior chain work (unilateral and bilateral).